mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 Well, that is a joke, anyway. *[Laughter.]*

 But anyway, the toilet is one important place for silent practice.
 Toilet, and zendo, and bath room... *bath room* is bathing.
-Because pretty easily you feel relaxed.
-If you feel relaxed, very naturally words coming up, and your behavior becomes a little bit rough.
-So, we naturally keep silent, and moving toward the center.
+Because pretty easily you feel relaxed; if you feel relaxed, very naturally words are coming up, and your behavior becomes a little bit rough.
+So we naturally keep silent, and moving toward the center.

 Moving toward the center is very important; so-called, what would you say... centripetal force?
 That’s pretty important.
 When you walk wherever... try it, okay?
 After this, when you go back: just walk on the street, and you try to come back to the center, and walk steadily.
 At that time, you feel a certain weight.
 That is the weight of the depth of your life.
 When you come back to the center, the whole picture of your life becomes pretty stable, because centripetal force makes a kind of weight of the depth of your personality.
 Simultaneously, centripetal force creates... a central force. *[He chuckles.]* So very naturally people are impressed by you.
 Don’t you think so?
 Yes, [it does].